 Welcome to my website!

 I am a political scientist with a strong background in International Relations, European Integration and Comparative Politics and a keen interest in applied qualitative and quantitative methodology of social science inquiry.
-I am Adjunct Professor at the Department of Politics and Public Administration, University of Konstanz (D).
-In winter term 2020/21, I worked as Replacement Professor at the Department of Political Science at the University of Mannheim, and in summer term 2020, as Replacement Professor at the Institute of Political Science and Sociology, University of Würzburg (D).
-Priorly, I have been Senior Lecturer at the University of Konstanz (D) and I have served as Replacement Professor at the Universities of Basel (CH), Göttingen (D) and Konstanz (D).
+I am Adjunct Professor at the Department of Politics and Public Administration, University of Konstanz (D) and the Scientific Lead and Co-Coordinator of the collaborative research consortium EMBRACE, funded by the European Commission.
+Priorly, I have been Senior Lecturer at the University of Konstanz (D) and Replacement Professor at the Universities of Basel (CH), Göttingen (D), Mannheim (D), Konstanz (D) and Würzburg (D).
 I earned my PhD from Humboldt University Berlin (D) while being a researcher at the Social Science Research Center Berlin (WZB).

-Currently, I coordinate a collaborative research consortium investigating the European Union's democracy promotion policy in the European Neighbourhood.
+With EMBRACE, I investigate the European Union's democracy promotion policy in the European Neighbourhood and study the blockages that hinder further democratization.
 Additionally, I plan a research project on the interaction of external actors (e.g. international organizations, aid agencies and private foundations) with pro-democracy movements and their fight for democracy in hybrid regimes.
 This project will innovatively include theories and methods of political science (International Relations, transition and comparative autocracy research, social movement studies), political sociology and political psychology.

 I am founder and member of the Research Network External Democracy Promotion (EDP) that has been funded by the DFG and the Leibniz Gemeinschaft.